-Building on the assumption that a decision makers should determine, within the constraints of the law, which combination of the three fairness criteria is most crucial towards a fair result in practice, our work introduces a new post-processing algorithm called FAir Interpolation Method (\methodname).
+Building on the assumption that decision makers should determine, within the constraints of the law, which combination of the three fairness criteria is most crucial towards a fair result in practice, our work introduces a new post-processing algorithm called FAir Interpolation Method (\methodname).
 It allows decision makers to consciously and continuously interpolate between fairness criteria.
-The algorithm is based on the notion that, given a classifier, a representative evaluation data set, and the corresponding prediction scores for each group, any one of the three fairness criteria could be satisfied by applying a certain fairness criteria specific score mapping function mapping scores from the distribution outputted by the model to a fair score distribution.
-Given three such fairness criteria specific score distributions, \methodname uses optimal transport to continuously interpolate between them.
-This leads to a mapping function that can be applied to new classifier predictions, post hoc, to achieve a desired, weighted combination of the respective fairness criteria. \methodname cannot be used to fully satisfy all three fairness criteria simultaneously, but it does give the practitioner a powerful tool to make a continuous compromise along the fairness criteria simplex, and thus to account for different concerns each fairness criterion encompasses.
+The algorithm is based on the notion that, given a classifier, a representative evaluation data set, and the corresponding prediction scores for each group, any one of the three fairness criteria could be (partially) satisfied by applying a certain fairness-criteria-specific score mapping function, which maps scores from the distribution outputted by the model to a fair score distribution.
+Given three such fairness-criteria-specific score distributions, \methodname uses optimal transport to continuously interpolate between them.
+This leads to a mapping function that can be applied to new classifier predictions, post hoc, to achieve a desired, weighted combination of the respective fairness criteria. \methodname cannot be used to fully satisfy all three fairness criteria simultaneously, but it does give the practitioner a powerful tool to make a continuous compromise along the fairness criteria simplex, and thus to account for different concerns, and legal obligations, each fairness criterion encompasses.